pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 Some interventions:

-* What is it to be a Loomio Champion?
+* What is it to be a Diehard.Fund Champion?

 * Keep the discussion flowing

     * Divergent-convergent (double diamond)

     * If people revert to old habits, intervene and remind them that the group agreed to make a switch and the reasons why.
-For example, “We should move this conversation off email and onto Loomio because discussing it here won’t lead to a clear outcome,” or “Let’s continue this discussion on Loomio so we can include the people who aren’t able to be here at the meeting.”
+For example, “We should move this conversation off email and onto Diehard.Fund because discussing it here won’t lead to a clear outcome,” or “Let’s continue this discussion on Diehard.Fund so we can include the people who aren’t able to be here at the meeting.”

-* If you have redundant channels causing confusion (for example, both Loomio and an email mailing list), shut one of them down, or at least clarify which channels to use when.
+* If you have redundant channels causing confusion (for example, both Diehard.Fund and an email mailing list), shut one of them down, or at least clarify which channels to use when.
 Having no more channels than you absolutely need will reduce redundancy and noise, and help you get critical mass for engagement.

-**Be a champion** to keep Loomio active — post discussions and proposals and encourage users to participate, after a while the group becomes used to it.
+**Be a champion** to keep Diehard.Fund active — post discussions and proposals and encourage users to participate, after a while the group becomes used to it.

-**Keep the discussion together**: Hey, would you mind re-posting that in Loomio?
+**Keep the discussion together**: Hey, would you mind re-posting that in Diehard.Fund?
 Can’t have parallel systems going on.
-If you want to use Loomio, you have to shut down big “reply all” emails.
+If you want to use Diehard.Fund, you have to shut down big “reply all” emails.

-**Working out loud **- Take notes in meetings and post them on Loomio to share with people who weren’t there.
-Put followup actions on Loomio after meetings with @mentions — make Loomio your place for documenting what happened so you can refer to it later, and it becomes a useful resource.
+**Working out loud **- Take notes in meetings and post them on Diehard.Fund to share with people who weren’t there.
+Put followup actions on Diehard.Fund after meetings with @mentions — make Diehard.Fund your place for documenting what happened so you can refer to it later, and it becomes a useful resource.

 **Stay on topic**: Notice when people are going off topic and, if necessary, create separate discussion threads for topics that diverge from the core discussion.
 Don’t be afraid to “@mention” people to keep the conversation on track.